 Deleted pages or posts

 When you delete select content from a live site, like a page or blog post:

 - Visitors can no longer find or see the content.

-- The deleted content moves to a recycle bin, where it's accessible for approximately 30 days if you want to recover it.
+- The deleted content moves to a trash can, where it's accessible for approximately 30 days if you want to recover it.

 - Deleted items can take more than 30 days to be permanently remove from our system.

-- To permanently remove deleted items, empty the recycle bins.
+- To permanently remove deleted items, empty the trash can.

 - When you delete a page or post, visitors will see a 404 error when they visit its URL.
 To prevent this from happening, set up a URL redirect or use the same URL for a replacement page or post.

 When your trial site expires, its content is marked for permanent deletion.
 It generally takes more than 30 days for us to remove content of a trial site from our systems, though your content isn't publicly accessible during this period.